shea-parkes/emacs-config/README.md

   - Word movements: `w` `W` `e` `E` `b` `B` `ge` `gE`
   - ~Single-character commands: `x` `r`
   - While in Insert mode, `C-o` lets you do a single Normal mode command
+  - Also in Insert mode, `C-w` will delete a word and `C-r` will paste (need to tell it which register)
   - `.` - Repeat last command; highly useful
   - `""` is the default register.  `"+` is the system clipboard. `"0` is the last yank.
+    - Prefix commands (e.g. yank/paste) to manually specify a registry.
   - `SPC n +`/`SPC n -` to increment/decrement a number (Vim uses `C-a` `C-x`)

 | Key | Vim Operator |